 Further recommended reading: Dickson, David (1997).
 Arctic Ireland: The Extraordinary Story of the Great Frost and Forgotten Famine of 1740–41.
 Belfast: White Row Press Lt.

-* John Farrington is a native of Kiltimagh, in County Mayo, who lives in New York and employed by the Metropolitan Transportation Authority.
+*John Farrington is a native of Kiltimagh, in County Mayo, who lives in New York and is employed by the Metropolitan Transportation Authority.
 Visit the Metropolitan Transportation Authority Emerald Society here.